13 Weirdest Things People Have Ever Tried to Return

 “Usually a few months after the Garden Center closes, people bring back plants that died.
 Sorry, let me rephrase that … plants they couldn’t take care of properly.” —Costco employee on Reddit.

 “[A customer brought in] ballet slippers clearly worn for a full class session—three months—and an attempted return for cash.
 We had to decline.” — Jennifer Porter, president of Satsuma Designs kids shop.
-Next time, that customer should know ways to get great deals on everything.

 “A lady returned a bottle an empty bottle of wine cause it gave her a headache.” —Costco employee on Reddit.